Formed in Deptford, South London in 1974, Squeeze came to prominence in the late 70s riding on the new wave created by the punk movement.

-With the addition of Harry Kakoulli (bass), and original drummer Paul Gunn replaced by session drummer Gilson Lavis, Squeeze released an EP, Packet Of Three, in 1977 on the Deptford Fun City label.
+With the addition of Harry Kakoulli (bass) and original drummer Paul Gunn replaced by session drummer Gilson Lavis, Squeeze released an EP, Packet Of Three, in 1977 on the Deptford Fun City label.
 It was produced by former Velvet Underground member John Cale.

-The EP’s title in itself reflected the preoccupation of the band’s main songwriters, Chris Difford and Glenn Tilbrook, with England’s social underclass.
+The EP’s title reflected the preoccupation of the band’s main songwriters, Chris Difford and Glenn Tilbrook, with England’s social underclass.
 It led to a major contract with A&M Records and a UK Top 20 hit in 1978 with Take Me I’m Yours.

-Difford’s lyrics were by now beginning to show an acute talent in capturing the flavour of contemporary south London life with a sense of the tragi-comic.
+Difford’s lyrics were now beginning to show an acute talent in capturing the flavour of contemporary south London life with a sense of the tragi-comic.

 This began to flower fully with the release of 1980’s Argybargy, which spawned the singles Another Nail In My Heart (UK Top 20) and the sublime Pulling Mussels (From The Shell).

 The set was Squeeze’s most cohesive album to date, having finally thrown off any remaining traces of a punk influence, they now displayed some of the finest kitchen sink lyrics since Ray Davies‘ peak.
 The album also featured the band’s new bass player, John Bentley.

 In 1980, Holland left for a solo career that included performing and recording with his band, Jools Holland And The Millionaires (which displayed his talent for the boogie-woogie piano style) and hosting the UK television show The Tube.